tukarth/University/SECURITY.md

-# Política de Segurança
+# Política de Segurança 🔒

-## Aviso Importante
+## Aviso Importante ⚠️

-Este site está atualmente **em desenvolvimento**.
-Algumas funcionalidades podem não estar completas ou operando normalmente.
-Agradecemos sua compreensão durante esse processo.

-Também informamos que **não coletamos dados pessoais** e **não utilizamos qualquer tipo de rastreamento**.
-Sua navegação é totalmente anônima e segura.
+Ei, só pra avisar: este site ainda está em construção 🚧.
+Algumas coisas podem não funcionar 100% por enquanto.
+Ah, e fique tranquilo(a), não coletamos seus dados nem usamos rastreamento! 🚫📊

-## Como Relatar uma Vulnerabilidade
+## Como Reportar uma Vulnerabilidade 🐞

-1. Envie um e-mail para **arthur.oliveira99@cs.brazcubas.edu.br**, com uma descrição clara e detalhada do problema.
+1. Encontrou algum problema?
+Manda um e-mail para **arthur.oliveira99@cs.brazcubas.edu.br** com todos os detalhes.
-2. Você receberá uma resposta inicial em até **30 dias**.
+2. A gente responde em até **30 dias** ⏳.
-3. Se a vulnerabilidade for confirmada, iniciaremos o processo de correção e manteremos você informado.
+3. Se for mesmo um bug, vamos consertar rapidinho e te manter informado(a) sobre o progresso.
-4. Caso o problema não seja considerado uma vulnerabilidade, explicaremos os motivos com transparência.
+4. Se não for uma vulnerabilidade, explicamos direitinho o porquê.

-A segurança é uma prioridade.
-Sua colaboração é essencial para tornar este projeto mais seguro para todos.
+Segurança é prioridade para nós!
+Sua ajuda faz toda a diferença para deixar tudo mais seguro.
+Obrigado! 🙌

+---

-# Security Policy
+# Security Policy 🔒

+## Important Notice ⚠️

+Hey, just a heads-up: this site is still under construction 🚧.
+Some features might not work perfectly yet.
+And don’t worry, we don’t collect your data or use tracking! 🚫📊

-## Reporting a Vulnerability
+## How to Report a Vulnerability 🐞

-If you discover a vulnerability in the project, please follow these steps:

-1. Send an email to **arthur.oliveira99@cs.brazcubas.edu.br** with a detailed description of the issue.
+1. Found an issue?
+Send an email to **arthur.oliveira99@cs.brazcubas.edu.br** with all the details.
-2. Expect an initial response within **30 days**.
+2. We'll reply within **30 days** ⏳.
-3. If the vulnerability is confirmed, we will work on fixing it and provide periodic updates on the progress.
+3. If it’s really a bug, we’ll fix it quickly and keep you posted on the progress.
-4. If the issue is not considered a vulnerability, we will explain the reasons for the decision.
+4. If it’s not a vulnerability, we’ll explain exactly why.

-Security is a priority, and your collaboration is essential to keeping the project safe for everyone.
+Security is a top priority!
+Your help makes all the difference to keep things safe.
+Thanks! 🙌